HSLdevcom/jore4-hasura/README.md

 When you are done clicking, commit the metadata changes into git.

+### Add/modify seed data

+You may add to your Hasura instance to have some data to work with in your application.
+For simplicity, we are using the same format as migrations so that the seed data could be packaged easier into the hasura docker image.
+(The `hasura seed` does not get applied automatically).

+To add/modify a new seed migration:

+1. create a new migration directory with `up.sql` and `down.sql` in the `seed-data/default` folder
+1. fill it up with `INSERT INTO` commands or similar
+1. you may test it be:
+   a) set the `migrations_directory` to `seed-data` in your `config.yaml`.
+   a) restart your docker environment with
+   `docker rm --force $(docker ps -aq) && ./scripts/start_dependencies.sh`
+   a) apply the new seed migration with `hasura migrate apply --up 1`
+   a) on success, check if the database does contain the seed data, e.g. through the hasura console data browser

+When uploading the changes to git, the ci/cd pipeline will automatically create a docker image that also contains the seed data with `jore4-hasura:seed-***` docker tags.
+This is intended to be used in development.

+However the regular `jore4-hasura` docker base image does not contain this seed data and is intended to be used in production.

 #### Advice for permissions

 The role name for public, unauthenticated use is given to the Hasura server with the environment variable `HASURA_GRAPHQL_UNAUTHORIZED_ROLE`.